tanghao-xiaomi/docs/en/app_dev/system_apps/Dev_UI_App.md

     }
     ```

+2. Add a new JSON object to the musics array for each song you want to add.
+Refer to the parameter escriptions below.

     | Parameter  | Description                                                                  |
     | :--------- | :--------------------------------------------------------------------------- |
     | path       | File path of the media to be played.                                         |